malunal-studios/Simular.Persist/README.md

 ### Loading

-Below is an example of loading data from disk, given that the approriate setting have been configured on the `PersistenceManager`.
+Below is an example of loading data from disk, given that the approriate settings have been configured on the `PersistenceManager`.

 ```cs
 using UnityEngine;